ramonlins/kserver/README.md

 # Description
-The k-Server Problem repository provides a comprehensive set of basic steps and tools for simulating the k-server problem.
+The k-server Problem repository provides a comprehensive set of basic steps and tools for simulating the k-server problem.
 The k-server problem, a well-known optimization challenge, involves the efficient movement of servers to serve a sequence of requests without prior knowledge of future demands while minimizing overall costs such as time or distance.

 In this repository, you will find a step-by-step guide and accompanying code that allows you to simulate the k-server problem.
 The simulation encompasses the fundamental aspects required to understand the problem and explore potential solutions.
 The following basic steps are covered: